Part of the IoT & Hardware category.

 |---|---|---|---|---|

 Official AWS MCP server for IoT SiteWise — AWS’s industrial IoT service.
-Provides 20+ tools for asset management, data ingestion, monitoring, analytics, and time-series aggregations.
-Part of the awslabs/mcp monorepo (8.5K stars).
+20+ tools for asset management, data ingestion, monitoring, analytics, time-series aggregations, and bulk export via S3 with KMS encryption.
+Part of the awslabs/mcp monorepo (9,254 stars, up from 8,500).
+Received routine maintenance updates in April–May 2026 but no new features.

 Duke-CEI-Center/IoT-MCP-Servers